evagabriela/WDI/curriculum/week-01/04-forms-html/README.md

 ## Why is this important?
 *This workshop is important because:*

-Forms are an important way a web application receive user input.
+Forms are an important way a web application receives user input.
 The proper use of forms makes it easier to develop accessible websites with a good user experience.

 ### An Example `<form>` Element